Control of Pests and Diseases

 ⦿ The trunk getting thinner

-Are the main symptoms of this diseas.
+These are the main symptoms of this disease.

 ⦿ Leaves getting flat and bent like ribs